hybridgroup/gopherbot/assembly/visor.md

 ![Kit](./images/visor/connect-cpe-fork3.png)

 Connect the white and black wire's fork connector to the back side of the Circuit Playground Express "GND" terminal using the 10mm machine screw and one of the M3 nuts.

-## Finish attaching Circuit Playground Express to Backpack

-Now tighten down the rest of the screws that hold the Circuit Playground Express to Backpack.

 ## Test the RGB LED strip